elastic/apm-agent-nodejs/examples/an-azure-function-app/README.md

-This directory holds a very small Azure Function App implemented in Node.js and setup to be traced by the Elastic APM agent.
-The App has two "functions":
+This directory holds a simple Azure Function (using v4 of the Node.js programming model) implemented in Node.js and setup to be traced by the Elastic APM agent.
+The App has a single function:

-1. `Hi` - an HTTP-triggered function that will call the `Bye` function, then respond with `{"hi":"there"}`.
+- `Hello`: an HTTP-triggered function that will call worldtimeapi.org to get the current time in Vancouver and respond with `{"hello": "world", "current time in Vancouver": "..."}`
-2. `Bye` - an HTTP-triggered function that will respond with `{"good":"bye"}`.

 # Testing locally